Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

+= 1.21.0 =
+* Feature - Ajax loading history - back button will take you back to current position in the search.
+If you are on > page 1, a 'load previous' button will be shown so you can paginate either way.
 * Feature - Ajax file upload during job submission.
 * Feature - Cookie set when submitting a job to allow resuming if you leave the page.
 * Feature - job_apply shortcode to show application area in other places on your site.